thunderrabbit/automatic-happiness/content/parts/caret-splitter-feeder-extension-reflection.md

 This piece will essentially roll small and medium marbles from the middle of the track to bounce off the outer spiral and then into the [Caret Splitter](/p/cs) via its [Feeder](/p/csf) and [Extension](/p/csfe).

+Will be supported by the [Caret Splitter Feeder Extension Reflection Stanchion](/p/csfers).

 History: